-Coaching is just one aspect of wellness or wellbeing.
-Currently at Priority Health, for example, our health coaches work in tandem with care managers and pharmacy or behavioral health programs if the member needs the additional support.
+Coaching is just one aspect of wellness or overall wellbeing.
+Currently at Priority Health, for example, health coaches work in tandem with care managers and pharmacy or behavioral health programs if the member needs additional support.
 Each year, there are new ideas and lessons brought forward in health coaching, allowing it to turn a corner in holistic wellbeing.

 “It’s great to have a neutral and supportive person to be accountable to,” said Cindy.
 “My coach has been extremely positive and helpful in setting goals, reinforcing lifestyle changes and providing education.
 She’s great at letting me take steps in my own pace and time and reflecting back on what I’ve committed to.
 It has truly helped me in my wellness pursuits.”